 It was sin which marred God’s perfect work.
 Thus thorns and thistles, sorrow and pain and death, are all the result of disobedience to God.
 Though marred with the curse of sin, nature still reveals God’s goodness and love.

 All in nature tell us that God is a lover of the beautiful

-The marvelous love of God in the plan of salvation
+The marvellous love of God in the plan of salvation

-The attributes of God were made known through the life and works of Christ.
-He was the representative of the divine character.
-The plan of salvation through Christ had been laid before the creation of the earth.
-For He is the Lamb slain from the foundation of the world.
-Revelation 13:8.
+The attributes of God’ character were made known through the life and works of Christ.
+He was the representative of the Divine character.

 In the light of the cross